Brandon McReynolds: K&N Pro Series

 McReynolds made a combined total of 44 starts, 29 in the West, 15 in the East from 2011 to 2015.
 He scored a best finish of third twice in the East, and won two races in the West series in 2015.
 Both wins came from the pole at Iowa.

-In November 2017 it was announced that McReynolds will run a partial K&N Pro Series East schedule in 2018 with longtime NASCAR Modified owner John Visconti in an alliance with Tommy Baldwin Racing, whom McReynolds had previously run with.
-The team will race whenever McReynolds is not helping with Noah Gragson's team in the Camping World Truck Series.
-McReynolds captured his first K&N Pro Series East win at New Hampshire in September, beating Derek Kraus and Riley Herbst on a late restart.
+In November 2017 it was announced that McReynolds will run a partial K&N Pro Series East schedule in 2018 with longtime NASCAR Modified owners John Visconti and Marie Visconti.
+Visconti Motorsports had an alliance with Tommy Baldwin Racing, whom McReynolds had previously run with.
+The team raced whenever McReynolds was not helping with Noah Gragson's team in the Camping World Truck Series.
+McReynolds captured his first K&N Pro Series East win and Visconti Motorsports first win at New Hampshire in September, beating Derek Kraus and Riley Herbst on a late restart.

 ARCA Racing Series

 McReynolds logged seven starts from 2010 to 2012, emerging victorious once, at Talladega Superspeedway in 2012, passing Matt Lofton on the final circuit.
 He returned to the series in 2019 for a partial superspeedway slate with KBR Development.